odelia-h/Audio-Ad-Blocker/README.md

 ## 📚 Project Description
-- In an era dominated by digital streaming platforms such as Spotify and YouTube, users worldwide face a common frustration - intrusive interruptions in their music or podcast streams caused by irrelevant advertisements.
+🔍 Problem Description
+Introducing Audio Ad Blocker, our innovative project designed to transform the audio streaming experience.
+Today, platforms like Spotify and YouTube are primary sources of entertainment and information.
+However, users often face frustration due to frequent ad interruptions that disrupt their listening pleasure.

+💡 Solution
-- Our solution involves leveraging deep audio embedding technology coupled with advanced anomaly detection/classification techniques to seamlessly remove disruptive advertisements from audio streams in near real-time.
-Our aim is to encapsulate this solution within a user-friendly platform.
+Our solution integrates advanced techniques from signal processing, deep learning, machine learning, and software development.
+Leveraging these technologies, we aim to efficiently identify and remove advertisements from audio streams in near real-time.

-- Project components: Audio embeddings extraction, Ad detection
-- Methods: ML model for classification (SVM, Random Forest) and anomaly detection (KNN, Isolation Forest)
+Deep Learning Embeddings: We used a deep learning model to produce embeddings, which are vector features of the audio.
+Machine Learning Models: To accurately detect advertisements, we trained various machine learning models using suitable datasets we created.
+We then selected the model with the best performance and accuracy.
+To make this solution accessible, we have developed a user-friendly interface with two modes of operation:

+Real-Time Mode: Users can connect to the interface while listening to audio content, allowing it to filter out ads as they play.
+Offline Mode: Users can upload podcast files to the interface for ad removal, then download the processed file free of ads.
+This project aims to set a new standard for audio consumption worldwide, ensuring an enhanced experience for all users.